Outer Strong Blocking Sets: Bounds of the Size of Outer Strong Blocking Sets

-be an $(h-2)$-space.
-There exists $H\subseteq \Pi$ of dimension $k-2$ containing $W_i$ (again, by an easy dimension argument).
-Since $H$ is an hyperplane in $\Pi$, it intersects each $U_j$, $j\in\left[\left\lfloor \frac{k-1}{h}\right\rfloor\right]$, in a space of dimension at least $h-2$.
+be an $(h-2)$-dimensional subspace.
+Again by an easy dimension argument, there exists $H\subseteq \Pi$ of dimension $k-2$ containing each $W_i$.
+Since $H$ is a hyperplane in $\Pi$, it intersects each $U_j$, $j\in\left[\left\lfloor \frac{k-1}{h}\right\rfloor\right]$, in a space of dimension at least $h-2$.
 Moreover, it intersects all the others in a space of dimension at least $h-2$ by construction.
-So $U$ does not satisfy the avoidance property.
+So $\mathcal U$ does not satisfy the avoidance property.
 Hence, its cardinality must be greater than $q+1$ by Lemma \ref{lem:number_hspaces_q+1}. \end{proof}

 The following is a generalization of \cite[Theorem 3.12]{heger2021short}.
 However, in contrast to the latter, we do not make use of the Jamison's bound \cite{jamison1977covering} on the cardinality of affine blocking sets, since it gives a weaker result.